blakewatson/htmlforpeople/src/02-add-content-to-your-website.md

 ## Update your live website

 These changes are looking pretty good.
 Let’s publish this page to the world.
 Head over to [your Neocities dashboard](https://neocities.org/dashboard).
 You’ll see the starting files plus the `index.html` file you uploaded in chapter 1 of this book.
-To make things a bit cleaner, I’m switching to the list view and deleting the PNG image and CSS file that was there.
+To make things a bit cleaner, I’m switching to the list view and deleting the PNG image and CSS file that were there initially.

 ![Screenshot of a Neocities dashboard.
 The header reads "My Cool Website" with the URL "blakewatson.neocities.org" underneath.
 It shows file usage details and lists two files, "index.html" and "not_found.html," with options to edit or delete them.](/assets/img/add-content-6.webp)